michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.3 =
+- Fixed an issue that a class creating a root menu page must be instantiated prior to a class adding a sub-menu page with the `setRootMenuPageBySlug()` method by passing the class name of the root menu page.

 = 3.8.2 - 2016/08/25 =
 - Fixed a bug that automatically generated script paths were not accurate when multiple scripts shared the same library file.